Law of Productive Gullibility (Ruby Rule)

 Nor do you ever need to consider the source; the delirious town drunk is just as trustworthy as a respected high-ranking government official (often more so

-, in fact).
+).
 The only exception seems to be gossip about your own adventures, and even then they usually get it right.

 Commonplace in other media.
 Indeed, one reason why we are often presented with the true facts before the Malicious Slander